majk1/shellrc/README.md

 - **current-snapshot**
   fix for java8 selection alias (graalvm was selected if was present, instead of openjdk)
+  history size has been set to unlimited for all shells

 - **1.7.17**
   brew completion fix